Malabar Chicken Curry Recipe

 - For tempering, heat coconut oil in a small pan over medium-high heat.

 - Pour the tempering over the chicken curry and mix well.
-Serve hot with pathiri or coconut rice.
+Serve hot.

 I tried this recipe and it was a super hit in my house.
 Loved the different flavours of the spices along with the fresh coconut.
 It goes extremely well with patiri.